 Prince Charles, Camilla to visit in time for Canada 150 celebration

-There are 1 comment on the The Guardian story from 10 hrs ago, titled Prince Charles, Camilla to visit in time for Canada 150 celebration.
-In it, The Guardian reports that:
+Governor General David Johnston says they have accepted the government's invitation to undertake a tour.
+The royal duo will be in Canada from June 29 to July 1.
 They will travel in Ontario, Nunavut and the Ottawa area, where massive celebrations are planned to mark Canada's 150th birthday.
-Johnston says he is pleased they are joining the birthday bash and looks forward to Canadians being able to showcase the best of this country.

 |Title